MayJuun/mayjuun-website/content/blog/1-meta-post.md

 Knowledge is power...and best shared with others.
 This is the place where any informatician, innovator, or entrepreneur can crowd-source contribute and build upon each others' knowledge.

 Many of the things I post here will be open-source and moderately technical, but that's only my preference.
 If there's something else you want to share about healthcare, informatics, innovation, or entrepreneurship, please feel free.
-Just don't use this as a shameless plug for your work.
+Try to add/share some knowledge if you can...don't just post something that's a shameless plug for your work.
 I won't accept those submissions.

 By the end of this post, you'll learn: